Viewing Git History and Changes: git log and git diff Tutorial

 Viewing History and Changes

 In this guide, you will learn how to explore commit history and analyze file changes using essential Git commands.
-If you are not familiar with how commits work, revisit Git core concepts before continuing.
+These tools turn Git from a simple save system into a powerful investigation tool that helps you understand your code at a deeper level.
+If you are not familiar with how commits work, take a moment to revisit Git core concepts before continuing.

 Why Viewing History Matters